Wieku/danser-go/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/wieku/danser-go/badge)](https://www.codefactor.io/repository/github/wieku/danser-go)
 [![Discord server](https://img.shields.io/discord/713705871758065685.svg?label=&logo=discord&logoColor=ffffff&color=7389D8&labelColor=6A7EC2)](https://discord.gg/UTPvbe8)

 danser-go is a GUI/CLI visualisation tool for osu!standard maps.
+It can also record osu! mode (stable and lazer) replays to mp4.

 As danser is in development phase, some things may break.
 If that happens please fill an issue with as much detail as possible.